singhujjwal/fastapi-test/README.md

 ### Redis for cache - memcache
+Update the redis service to use the clusterIP type and don't expose it as a loadbnalancer service as it doesn't need to be accessed from outside.

+Also utilize the nginx ingress controller to access the redis via the port 80 to access redis cli.

+`rdcli -h redis.civo.singhjee.in -a passwd -p 80`

 ### Postgresql for database
 ### Message queue KAFKA or RabbitMQ TBD
 ### Python based backend dockers